ckaestne/seai/lectures/20_security/security.md

 * Example: Application Front End
   * Spoofing: Attacker pretends to be another applicant by logging in
-  * Tampering: Attacker modifies applicant's info through browser attack
+  * Tampering: Attacker modifies applicant info using browser exploits
   * Information disclosure: Attacker intercepts HTTP requests from/to server to read applicant info
   * Denial of service: Attacker creates a large number of bogus